 “What does sexually mature mean?
 Maybe it’s like apples and pears.
 When they are mature, they fall.”

-I have to admit that some of the humour was lost on me (like the horse sounds when the father starts up his favourite Volkswagen).
-But then again, Scandinavians always manage to embed some surprising abstract element in their films (like fantasy scenes) that make them seem weird yet unique in a special way.
+I have to admit that some humor was lost on me (like the horse sounds when the father starts up his favorite Volkswagen).
+But then again, Scandinavians always embed some surprising abstract element in their films (like fantasy scenes) that make them seem weird yet unique in a special way.

 Though you should not approach the viewing of Sommerjubel with big expectations, it’s a film that will probably remind you of moments from your own childhood, which is one of the reasons many people enjoy Coming-of-Age films in the first place.
-The humour may be lost on adults, but I suspect it will be caught and enjoyed by younger audiences.
-Overall, Sommerjibel is a cute film with a focus on childhood innocence, curiosity and exploration.
+The humor may be lost on adults, but I suspect it will be caught and enjoyed by younger audiences.
+Overall, Sommerjibel is a cute film focusing on childhood innocence, curiosity, and exploration.